-ACCOUNTABILITY: regular reporting of performance, issues and progress against goals to a Committee of the Board, senior leadership and across facilities; and conducting frequent, rigorous internal and independent audits.
+ACCOUNTABILITY: regular reporting of performance, opportunities and progress to a Committee of the Board, senior leadership and across facilities; and conducting frequent, rigorous internal and independent audits.

 ADVANCEMENT: advancing best practices and technologies based on sound science; working with an Animal Care Advisory Council, comprised of external experts; and supporting research and advocating for improvements that raise standards across the industry.